Use your blog to showcase your work

-They would want to see that you can write well-crafted, engaging copy, that you can sniff out good angles and that you are dedicated enough to have stuck with the blog for more than a few posts.
+Editors want to see that you can write well-crafted, engaging copy.
+They want to know that you can sniff out good angles and that you are dedicated enough to have stuck with your travel blog for more than a few posts.
 Once you start getting commissions, chances are your blog will slide.
 If you are getting paid travel writing gigs, then your time for unpaid work will rapidly diminish.
 But until you get those paid commissions, a blog is a good, easy starting point for breaking into travel journalism.

-So many people think that having passion for travel and the ability to string a sentence together, qualifies them automatically to be a travel journalist.
+So many people think that a passion for travel and the ability to string a sentence together, qualifies them automatically to be a travel journalist.
 It doesn’t.
-You need to understand how to dig out facts – and to determine that they are facts – and how to find hidden gems and insider info.
+You need to understand how to dig out facts and verify them.
+In addition, you need to know how to find hidden gems and insider info.
 If it’s already in a guidebook, what are you adding to it?

-Breaking in by going to less popular locations – this is a tricky one.
+Breaking into travel journalism by going to less popular locations is a tricky one.
 On the one hand, going somewhere unusual definitely gives you an edge.
 On the other hand, it’s hard to commission those features.
-The fact is, most people want to read about destinations they actually want to go to or are interested in.
+The fact is, most people want to read about destinations others are interested in.
 Hence the huge number of articles on France, Italy and so on.
-This is because it is these types of articles that sell papers and magazines.
+These types of articles sell papers and magazines.

-The best way to get your writing published (and get paid for it) is to actually read the publication you’re pitching to.
-Each magazine have a different type of audience and writing style.
-You need to be familiar with this to ensure that the editor you are pitching your story to can visualize the article between the covers of his magazine.
+The best way to get your writing published (and to get paid for it) is to actually read the publication you’re pitching to.
+Each magazine has a different type of audience and writing style.
+You need to be familiar with this to ensure that the editor you are pitching your story to can visualize the article in his/her magazine.

 A potted guide to pitching: